-Develop Innovative and Technologically Advanced Products.
+DEVELOP INNOVATIVE AND TECHNOLOGICALLY ADVANCED PRODUCTS.
 The Company's proven ability to develop and market new products has been instrumental in establishing its leading market shares.
 The Company is fully committed to continuing this tradition.
 For example, it is introducing Turf Builder for Shady Lawns in 1994 utilizing proprietary technology to answer the most often expressed needs of its do-it-yourself consumers.
 In its professional markets, the technical expertise of its sales force, combined with the Company's strong research and development efforts, have resulted in new products introduced since 1988 accounting for 66% of the Professional Business Group's net sales in fiscal 1993.
 These new professional products often have consumer applications.
 With the addition of Sierra's research and development expertise and facilities, new product development is expected to continue and expand.

-Strengthen Relationships with Mass Merchandisers and Independent Retailers.
+STRENGTHEN RELATIONSHIPS WITH MASS MERCHANDISERS AND INDEPENDENT RETAILERS.
 As the only nationwide supplier of a full line of lawn and garden products, the Company has strong relationships with mass merchandisers and major home center retailers such as Kmart, Home Depot and Wal-Mart.
-Sales to this fastest growing segment of retailers increased approximately 28% from fiscal 1992 to fiscal 1993 and accounted for 40% of the Consumer Business Group's net sales in fiscal 1993.
+Sales to these three retailers increased approximately 28% from fiscal 1992 to fiscal 1993 and accounted for 39% of the Consumer Business Group's net sales in fiscal 1993.
 Through customized marketing programs and product offerings, the Company intends to further strengthen its relationship with mass merchandisers, while continuing to support its independent retailers.

-Accelerate Growth Through Cross-Selling.
+ACCELERATE GROWTH THROUGH CROSS-SELLING.
 The Company intends to continue its efforts to cross-sell a wider range of its brand name products to retailers by capitalizing on its position as the only nationwide supplier of a full line of landscape growth and maintenance products.
 The Company also expects to improve its distribution of Scotts products internationally using the sales distribution and manufacturing network of the recently-acquired Sierra.
 Management also plans to use the leading position of the Scotts brand name in the golf course segment to increase sales of Sierra products and to take advantage of Sierra's strong commercial horticulture presence both in the United States and abroad to increase sales of various Scotts professional products.

-Expand Through Selective Strategic Acquisitions.
+EXPAND THROUGH SELECTIVE STRATEGIC ACQUISITIONS.
 Since 1988, the Company has completed three strategic acquisitions of companies in the lawn and garden industry.
 These acquisitions have provided the Company with the opportunity to expand its product offerings while building upon the Company's existing strengths in distribution, technology and brand marketing.
 The Company believes its most recent acquisition of Sierra, a leading manufacturer and marketer to the commercial horticulture markets in the United States and abroad, will further improve the Company's global competitiveness.